hchulkim/research_china-shock-migration/README.md

 ## References

+> We only list references related to data sources and software in this README.
+For the full references, check our paper's references section.

 ### Data Sources

 - **Lee, S. & Lee, H.** (2015).
 Delimitation of City-Regions Based on the Method of Travel-to-Working Area. *The Korea Spatial Planning Review*, 84, 165–189.
 [DOI: 10.15793/kspr.2015.84..010](https://doi.org/10.15793/kspr.2015.84..010)